 Applying the insight from Star Wars, we can find a balance between Eastern and Western Spirituality.
 We learn from Eastern thought that many good things must be held in balance.
 At the same time, this does not mean that everything in this world is good (and certainly not god incarnate as the pantheist argues.)
 Hence, God’s call to holiness is a call to balance, not between Good and Evil, but between complementary Goods.

 This message applies to our politics, especially as we see the nation and world polarize faster and faster.
 At his TED Talk, Jonathan Haidt notes that liberals and conservatives have different moral strengths, and that we need both to solve our world’s problems.
 Referring to Eastern philosophers, he calls for balance.
-Good political philosophy requires a balance of maintaining liberty while also ensuring general welfare.
+For instance, good political philosophy requires a balance of maintaining liberty while also ensuring general welfare.

 That said, we need Western thought as well5, as certain mentalities have no place in society, which we must work together to eliminate.
 Using the example of immigration, while we need a balance of compassion to the foreigner and security for the nation, we must solidly reject xenophobia and racism.6 Unfortunately, we too easily only apply the Western mindset.
 Instead of seeking compromise between the good aspects of both political philosophies, we deem the other party as the evil to defeat, seeking victory at the polls at all costs.